 Between October and December 2023, the European Court of Human Rights intervened on three occasions with urgent precautionary measures in favour of unaccompanied foreign minors, de facto detained in the reception centre, ordering their immediate transfer to suitable centres: these were the case of a minor detained for 5 months in the Sant’Anna government centre for adults (Isola di Capo Rizzuto, Crotone) in conditions of degradation and severe isolation;[75] in another of a minor held in the Restinco adult centre for 2 months[76] and in the last one of a minor under 14 years of age held at a police station in Rome for 6 days.[77]

-Regarding the situation of minors in Rome, as underlined by Asgi to the Committee of Ministers in November 2023,[75] since late 2022, UASC who arrive at police stations and cannot be accommodated in dedicated facilities due to capacity constraints are temporarily held in the police stations while awaiting placement.
+Regarding the situation of minors in Rome, as underlined by ASGI to the Committee of Ministers in November 2023,[78] since late 2022, UASC who arrive at police stations and cannot be accommodated in dedicated facilities due to capacity constraints are temporarily held in the police stations while awaiting placement.
 This arrangement is made under the directives of the judicial authorities and the Municipality of Rome.
-As stated by the police themselves, the minors “are camped in inhuman conditions, forced to sleep on benches, because there are no suitable lodgings or rooms to accommodate them.”[76]
-According to data released by the Municipality of Rome, at the beginning of September 2023, 15-20 minors were ‘housed’ in Police Stations[77]
+As stated by the police themselves, the minors “are camped in inhuman conditions, forced to sleep on benches, because there are no suitable lodgings or rooms to accommodate them.”[79]
+According to data released by the Municipality of Rome, at the beginning of September 2023, 15-20 minors were ‘housed’ in Police Stations.[80]

-With reference to the condition of minors at the Sant’Anna reception centre in Isola Capo Rizzuto (Crotone), the condition of deprivation of liberty and promiscuity in which minors remained was also confirmed by the Guarantor Authority for Childhood and Adolescence, who visited the reception centre in Isola Capo Rizzuto on 13 and 14 November 2023, representing how minors inside the structure live “in contact with other adult migrants despite having a part of the camp reserved for them.
+With reference to the condition of minors at the Sant’Anna reception centre in Isola Capo Rizzuto (Crotone), the condition of deprivation of liberty and promiscuity in which minors remained was also confirmed by the Guarantor Authority for Childhood and Adolescence, who visited the reception centre in Isola Capo Rizzuto on 13 and 14 November 2023, highlighting how minors inside the structure live “in contact with other adult migrants despite having a part of the camp reserved for them.
 In fact, there are not enough separation and surveillance systems to avoid promiscuity situations that should always be prevented” and, also, that “(…) the time spent in the centre is much longer than the law provides.
-Some boys, in particular, told me that they had been there for six or seven months.”[78]
+Some boys, in particular, told me that they had been there for six or seven months.”[81]

+Regarding the Restinco centre, a monitoring visit made by a Parliamentarian on 7 December 2023 allowed to ascertain the condition of de facto detention of 88 minors (including 15 fifteen-year-olds and 2 fourteen-year-olds) in very precarious hygienic and housing conditions.
 Even after the urgent precautionary measure issued by the ECtHR on 29 December 2023 in favour of one of the minors (detained since October 2023), this practice was not changed: several associations continued to monitor how, in particular following disembarkation, unaccompanied minors continue to be transferred to this centre, with identical reception conditions and de facto detention.

 On 5 October 2023, the head of the Italian Authority for Child Protection, Carla Garlatti, was in Restinco and was able to directly verify the presence of 18 unaccompanied minors, aged between 15 and 16, in inadequate conditions.[82]
 Some had been there for 45 days and most of them came from Lampedusa, Taranto and Calabria, so their stay in places unsuitable for the reception of minors and in conditions of deprivation of liberty was even longer.